Coin Myths, Trivia & FactsHobbies & Crafts

-Dateless Buffalo Nickels – How Much Are They Worth?
-See Why No-Date Buffalo Nickels Exist And How To Find The Date
+Dateless Buffalo Nickels – How Much Is An Indian Head Nickel With No Date Worth?
+(See Why No-Date Buffalo Nickels Exist & How To Find The Date)

-No-date Buffalo nickels (those without visible dates, also called dateless Buffalo nickels) may not be worth very much money — but they’re still interesting coins to collectors and non-collectors alike!
+Five cents Buffalo no-date nickels (those without visible dates, also called dateless Buffalo nickels and Indian head nickels with no date) may not be worth very much money — but they’re still interesting coins to collectors and non-collectors alike!

-It’s important to know that every dateless Buffalo nickels did have a date at one time — because the U.S. Mint did not make any Buffalo nickels without dates.
+It’s important to know that every dateless Buffalo nickel did have a date at one time — because the U.S. Mint did not make any Indian Head nickels without dates.

 So, why are some Buffalo nickels dateless and others are not?…